 Turmeric has long been prevalent in ancient Indian and Chinese medicines as a powerful anti-inflammatory and anti-oxidant used by people suffering from a wide range of conditions, including diarrhoea, respiratory infections, dermatitis, and even cancerous tumours.
 Though more commonly used in the West as a condiment, there is growing awareness of its therapeutic properties.

 Global Herbs, specialists in equine supplements, has been using turmeric in its products for many years.
-Both Flyfree, an anti-fly feed supplement, and its Skratch products, a range formulated to support horses with skin conditions, contain turmeric.
+Both Flyfree, an anti-fly feed supplement that you can find on Viovet, and its Skratch products, a range formulated to support horses with skin conditions (also on Viovet), contain turmeric.

 “Turmeric is suitable for horses suffering from stiff joints and itchy skin conditions, as well as offering support to the digestive system,” says Becky Darby, product advisor at Global Herbs.
 “A lot of people feed it to provide support to horses whose joints are under stress.”

-Due to customer demand, the company recently launched a turmeric supplement.
+Due to customer demand, the company then launched a turmeric supplement – Tumeric Gold, which is available from Viovet.

 “Our supplement consists of pure powdered turmeric and black pepper, which aids absorption of the active ingredient into the body,” says Becky.